Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

 Previously, for employee selection, the EEOC established a requirement to ensure the fair treatment of job candidates by preventing adverse impact due to hiring decisions \cite{barocas2016big, equal1979adoption}.
 According to EEOC guidelines, \textit{adverse impact} is determined by applying the four-fifths or eighty percent rule.
 This rule states that the selection rate for a protected group must be at least four-fifths (or 80\%) of the rate for the group with the highest selection rate \cite{equal1979adoption}.
-For instance, as illustrated in Table \ref{tbl:selection_sample}, if the selection rate for black applicants is 50\% of the selection rate for white applicants, it falls below the 80\% threshold, indicating an adverse impact \cite{equal1979adoption}.
+For instance, as illustrated in Table \ref{tbl:selection_sample}, if the selection rate for Black applicants is 50\% of the selection rate for White applicants, it falls below the 80\% threshold, indicating an adverse impact \cite{equal1979adoption}.
+From this and other legislation, two key definitions of discrimination have emerged in AI literature: \textit{disparate treatment}, which refers to intentionally discriminatory practices targeted at individuals based on their protected attributes; and \textit{disparate impact}, which encompasses practices that result in a disproportionately adverse effect on protected groups \cite{equal1979adoption, zafar2019fairness, barocas2019fairness}.

+However, the four-fifths rule and prior legislation are only the first step towards establishing guidelines to assess a fair hiring process using AI.
+For instance, the four-fifths rule has come under prior scrutiny with proposed legislation advocating for a smaller disparity in selection rates \cite{cohenmilstein_ai_bias}.
+There have also been prior cases wherein these disparities have been contested on grounds of business necessity (that is, the criteria are directly job-related), cost considerations (alternatives are prohibitively expensive to implement), and qualification-based arguments (disparities result from differences in applicant qualifications rather than organizational practices)~\cite{CascinoMaatman2015,hart2006disparate}.